8 Ways to Save Money on Business Insurance

-Most carriers offer a package policy or a Business Owner’s Policy – wherein common business insurance coverage is bundled on one policy, realizing a lower premium than if the policies were separate.
+Most carriers offer a Business Owner’s Policy – wherein common business insurance coverage is bundled on one policy, realizing a lower premium than if the policies were separate.
 Read the fine print on the BOP before you sign the dotted line to ensure that it covers the risks your business faces.
 Don't be afraid to ask questions of your agent.
 Since these are packages priced competitively, deleting one coverage likely will not result in any reduced premium and you can often add additional coverage for Crime, Inland Marine and others by endorsement.

 Check with your agent regarding customized coverage options and what endorsements may be available that fit your business' needs.

 A deductible is an amount you pay before your insurance policy kicks in and pays the claim.
 In other words, a deductible is symbolic of the extent of risk you self insure.
 While there could be a minimum deductible, insurance providers allow you to chose the amount of the deductible.
 A higher deductible translates to a reduced risk for the insurance company which reduces the premium charged.